 RESULTS

-The mean duration of the groups was 3 hours; 16 participants attended in total.
+The mean duration of the groups was 3 hours; 16 participants attended in total, with representation from 4 principle treatment centres (PTC) from across the UK.
 5 participants had a pre-existing professional relationship with the researcher, SB; one such participant attended the first group; 3 attended the second and the fifth attended the final group.
 The remaining participants were unknown to SB.

 Tables 1 to 4 give details of the participant demographics.